 - Counseling on unique e-discovery practices, guidelines, and case law in diverse jurisdictions

 One factor that strongly contributes to Gibbons E-Discovery Task Force’s effectiveness is its “bench strength.”
 The Task Force includes litigators from each of the firm’s litigation practice areas, ensuring that, in addition to deep e-discovery knowledge, the involved Task Force member will always have direct, relevant insight and experience in the substantive area of law and type of case for which we are addressing e-discovery issues.
+Gibbons attorney Task Force members are all practicing litigators, so they understand the “real world” challenges our clients face and how to craft the most practical and effective solutions to them.
 Moreover, the team’s information technology and knowledge management professionals provide advanced technical knowledge and hands-on IT implementation experience.

 Value Added Client Services

 The E-Discovery Task Force is led by Mark S. Sidoti, who is recognized as one of the preeminent practitioners in this complex, still-evolving field.
-He has served on the faculties of Georgetown Law School’s prestigious eDiscovery Training Academy and the eDiscovery and Digital Evidence Conference at the Sandra Day O’Connor College of Law at Arizona State University and lectured on e-discovery at other law schools.
+He is a member of the faculties of Georgetown Law School’s prestigious eDiscovery Training Academy and the eDiscovery and Digital Evidence Conference at the Sandra Day O’Connor College of Law at Arizona State University.
 Mr. Sidoti serves on the Board of Editors of Arkfeld on Electronic Discovery and Evidence, the leading treatise on e-discovery, and he is actively involved in numerous standard-setting organizations, including the Defense Research Institute’s (DRI) Electronic Discovery Committee (where he has served as Chair), the Sedona Conference Working Groups 1 and 6, and Electronic Discovery Reference Model (EDRM).
-Mr. Sidoti was plaintiff’s counsel in the well-known Treppel v.
+Mr. Sidoti has published dozens of articles and given scores of lectures to practitioners, students, and technologists, on e-discovery best practices.
+He has counseled clients on the gamut of e-discovery and information governance challenges, including as plaintiff’s counsel in the well-known Treppel v.
 Biovail case, which resulted in several reported decisions recognized as among the most important e-discovery opinions to date.
 Many other members of the Task Force frequently publish and lecture on e-discovery issues and enjoy outstanding reputations in the e-discovery community.